hemgenix_Logo

 What are the key benefits?

-*Annual bleed rate (ABR) for all bleeds decreased from an average of 4.17 for prophylaxis during the lead-in period to 1.52 in months 7 to 36 after treatment, sustaining the same bleed rate reduction that satisfied the primary endpoint during months 7 to 18.
+*Adjusted ABR for all bleeds decreased from an average of 4.16 for prophylaxis during the lead-in period to 1.63 in months 7 to 48 after treatment, a reduction of 61%.
+During months 7 to 18, ABR for all bleeds decreased by 64%.

 The value of HEMGENIX

-For a one-million-member plan, it is estimated that 2 patients may qualify for HEMGENIX.9† According to ICER’s analysis, HEMGENIX was projected to be a dominant treatment compared to factor IX prophylaxis with lower costs and higher quality-adjusted life years.
-ICER’s base-case analysis projected HEMGENIX use would result in >$6 million in savings over the lifetime of a hemophilia B patient compared to standard of care.10
+For a 1-million-member plan, it is estimated that 2 patients may qualify for HEMGENIX.
+According to ICER’s analysis, HEMGENIX was projected to be a dominant treatment compared with factor IX prophylaxis with lower costs and higher quality-adjusted life years.
+ICER’s base-case analysis projected HEMGENIX use would result in >$6 million in savings over the lifetime of a hemophilia B patient compared with the standard of care.9

 ICER analysis projected factor IX levels